-Nadim Rajabi spent the summer with Comcast Corporation and focused on building the business case for energy saving opportunities at Comcast’s greater Boston area facilities.
-He examined facilities including customer service centers in downtown Boston and regional data centers.
+Nadim Rajabiwas asked spend the summer focused on building the business case for energy saving opportunities at Comcast’s greater Boston area facilities.

-Rajabi first calculated the power usage effectiveness (PUE) of multiple data centers.
+Rajabi examined facilities including customer service centers in downtown Boston and regional data centers.
+He first calculated the power usage effectiveness (PUE) of multiple data centers.
 PUE is a ratio that measures the amount of power consumed by IT equipment versus cooling and building systems in a data center.
 By comparing PUE factors between data centers, Rajabi was able to prioritize a subset of regional data centers to focus his efforts on.

 If Rajabi’s projects are fully implemented, Comcast could reduce emissions by over 1,000 metric tons per year and save over $600,000 over project lifetimes.
 As the first EDF Climate Corps fellow at Comcast, Rajabi set the stage for future energy efficiency and conservation programs at Comcast Corporation.